Table of Contents

 a.
 Average Transaction Size

-As its name suggests, the average transaction size measures the amount of money spent by a customer on each transaction.
-Naturally, the amount of money being spent directly affects the end revenue, therefore, it is an important indicator to define as an operational target.
+As its name suggests, the average transaction size measures the amount of money spent by a consumer on each transaction.
+Naturally, the amount of money being spent directly affects the end revenue.
+Therefore, it is an important indicator to define as an operational target.

 For instance, if you see that there is potential to grow the transaction size on mobile devices, then you can set an attainable target to achieve that.
 On the other side, you can look into what channels your clientele buys from the most and set specific actions to target those ones.